EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 .. tip::
-   * If you want to remove all layers at once, right-click in the Data Sources panel and and select :guilabel:`Remove all DataSources`
+   * If you want to remove all layers at once, right-click |mouse_rightclick| in the Data Sources panel and and select :guilabel:`Remove all DataSources`
    * The EnMAP-Box also supports Tile-/Web Map Services (e.g. Google Satellite or OpenStreetMap) as a raster layer.
 Just add them to your QGIS project as you normally would, and then click the |qgis_icon| :superscript:`Synchronize Data Sources with QGIS` button.
 Now they should appear in the data source panel and can be added to a Map View.